 12. Seconds

-Perhaps John Frankenheimer’s greatest achievement, if also one of shamefully wasted potential, Seconds strikes out away from American cinema of the time to deliver something striking, original and perplexing in its horrors.
+Perhaps John Frankenheimer’s most outstanding achievement, if also one of shamefully wasted potential, Seconds strikes out away from American cinema of the time to deliver something striking, original and perplexing in its horrors.
 Praised primarily for James Wong Howe’s impressive cinematography, Seconds asserts from the very first scene its ability to subvert Hollywood convention with explorative snorricam shots that distort our perception and lace the piece with an undertone of almost cosmic doom.
 Indeed the first third of the movie is impeccably photographed and invigorates the tone of the piece beautifully.
-There is a warped horror living in Seconds whose potential is undoubtedly suppressed- but Frankenheimer still manages to give us glimpses of a masterful sci-fi infused slip into the abyss during its finest moments.
+There is a warped horror living in Seconds whose potential is undoubtedly suppressed- but Frankenheimer still manages to give us glimpses of a masterful sci-fi-infused slip into the abyss during its finest moments.

 Read More: Best Movies of 1989